Chinook Indian Nation: Culture and activities

 The Chinook Indian Nation participates in efforts to revive the canoe tradition.
 The tribe considers canoes a vital aspect of its culture.
 The revitalization has led to canoes being part of everyday activities as well as events and ceremonies.
 The most famous canoe revitalization event is the Tribal Canoe Journeys, an annual gathering of indigenous peoples of the Pacific Northwest.
 Though members of the Chinook Nation had worked with the event since its creation in 1989, the nation began participating in Tribal Journeys in 2005, along with the Confederated Tribes of Grand Ronde.
 The two tribes combined their resources and began jointly participating in the event.
 As both tribes increased their presence at the event, they began participating separately, though they continued collaborating.
 Tribal Journeys has helped combat drug abuse among the Chinook as an intervention method based on the culture's values, unlike common methods that were not designed for Native Americans.

 Chinook Jargon is a heritage language of the Chinook Indian Nation.
-The organization works on language revitalization using informal methods, unlike more formal initiatives by Grand Ronde.
+The organization works on language revitalization using informal methods, unlike more formal initiatives by Grand Ronde, which has more resources as an official tribe.
+The two tribes began collaborating on language revitalization in the late 1990s.
+Members of the tribe also speak Chinookan languages.
 The annual First Salmon Ceremony celebrates the first salmon catch of the year.
 The Cathlapotle Plankhouse is a cultural center that holds educational events.
 It was built by volunteers and is located in the Ridgefield National Wildlife Refuge, near the site of Cathlapotle.
 The tribe uses the plankhouse for events such as the Winter Gathering, a meeting of tribes.